marekbrze/categorized-raycast-extensions/README.md

 [Search LaraJobs](https://www.raycast.com/Treblle/larajobs-search) by Treblle - Search jobs on Larajobs

-[Linear](https://www.raycast.com/thomaslombart/linear) by thomaslombart - Bring Linear to every corner of your Mac.
+[Linear](https://www.raycast.com/linear/linear) by linear - Bring Linear to every corner of your Mac.
 Create, search, and modify your issues.
 Stay on top of your notifications in the menu bar.

 [MailerLite Stats](https://www.raycast.com/nkl/mailerlite-stats) by nkl - MailerLite Stats Raycast extension